benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 Click into the migrations to see more detail.

 :::note
 A migration must be stopped before it can be deleted.
+A stopped migration can not be resumed.
 :::

 ## Add and remove exclusions